Generalized renewal process: Maximum likelihood approach

 The maximum likelihood procedures were subsequently discussed by Yañez, et al., and Mettas & Zhao.
 The estimation of the G–renewal restoration factor was addressed in detail by Kahle & Love.

 Regularization method in estimating GRP parameters

 The estimation of G–renewal process parameters is an ill–posed inverse problem, and therefore, the solution may not be unique and is sensitive to the input data.
 Krivtsov & Yevkin suggested first to estimate the underlying distribution parameters using the time to first failures only.
 Then, the obtained parameters are used as the initial values for the second step, whereat all model parameters (including the restoration factor(s)) are estimated simultaneously.
 This approach allows, on the one hand, to avoid irrelevant solutions (wrong local maximums or minimums of the objective function) and on the other hand, to improve computational speed, as the number of iterations significantly depends on the selected initial values.

+Limitations

+One limitation of the Generalized Renewal Process is that it cannot account for "better-than-new" repair.
+The G1-renewal process has been developed which applies the restoration factor to the life parameter of a location-scale distribution to be able to account for "better-than-new" repair in addition to other repair types.